 You’ve got the grill.
 You’ve got the gadgets.
-You’ve even studied grilling tips from a pitmaster and researched the best meat delivery services so you’re free-range, grass-fed, kosher victims are set to arrive at the door any minute (ICYMI, check out the best Labor Day meat deals too).
+You’ve even studied BBQ tips from a pitmaster and researched the best meat delivery services so your free-range, grass-fed, kosher proteins are set to arrive at the door any minute (ICYMI, check out the best Labor Day meat deals too).
 Patio-proof, unbreakable dinnerware?
 Check.
 Slushy cocktails to go in those sturdy glasses?
 Double check.
 What else is there?

-From sauce-slathered short ribs to miraculously moist grilled chicken, homemade seasonings, and even a few seafood surprises, we’ve gathered Chowhound’s 13 most popular and clicked-on BBQ recipes from the past year to give you a head start on your summer cookin’.
+From sauce-slathered short ribs to miraculously moist grilled chicken, homemade seasonings, and even a few seafood surprises, we’ve gathered Chowhound’s 13 most popular and clicked-on BBQ recipes from last summer to give you a head start on this season’s outdoor cookin’.
 Bust out the charcoal and lighter fluid cuz it’s gonna be a hot one!

 Check out even more recipes and cooking tips our Chowhound community loves.

 This popular ribs recipe is easy, technically speaking, but does require some prep and planning.
 A lot of it can be done ahead of time if you have the luxury, and finished on the grill when guests start to arrive.
 Serve with some crisp summer slaw and baked potatoes.
 Get our Easy BBQ Baby Back Pork Ribs recipe.

-For something, a little unexpected try grilled fish tacos at the next summer BBQ gathering you host.
+For something, a little unexpected try grilled fish tacos next time you break out the BBQ.
 Marinate the white fish—something semi-firm like snapper, cod, or mahi-mahi—and serve with pickled onions, lime wedges, and sliced avocado.
 Get our Easy Fish Tacos recipe.

 Related Reading: 9 Interesting Sides for Summer Grilling and BBQ